Home Office Standing Desk

 Before drilling any holes I approximated the desk and shelf height to give it a test drive and was happy with the layout.

 The next step was to drill holes for the six CAPITA angle brackets which support the main desk.
 I used the black spacers which came with the legs as guides for drilling holes, starting with a small pilot hole and then drilling out the proper hole.
 Note that the top of the bookshelf is not solid wood, it is a hollow box design.

 This was the trickiest part of the build as the length of the welded bolts in the CAPITA leg is too short to clear the entire 2” width of the top of the bookshelf and also allow a nut to be threaded on the bottom to secure it.
 In fact the bolts are exactly 2” long so they will end up being flush with the bottom of the drilled hole.
 At first I was worried about this and looked at other articles and forum posts online where people had modified these brackets to accept longer bolts from a hardware store.
 To be completely secure you can modify the brackets like others have done to accept longer bolts, like in this build (reference photos 1 and 2).

 I tested the stability without actually bolting the bottoms of the brackets down as the bolts are still snug in the hole.
 Once the LINNMON desktop surface was mounted onto the CAPITA legs I noticed that it was were very solid and there was no way I could pry out any of the legs by applying downward pressure on any one side or corner.
 I suppose if I lifted the entire table top evenly from all corners then it could separate but that is a unrealistic event.
-Putting pressure on any corner of half only serves to bind the legs on the opposite wide, so in the table is effectively ‘wedged’ into place once assembled.
+Putting pressure on any corner or side only serves to bind the legs on the opposite side, so in essence the table top is effectively ‘wedged’ into place once assembled.